-Applicants to entry level grades who are invited to the school for a family visit or in-house test are provided information in advance of their arrival, including evaluation criteria and some sample questions.
-Generally speaking, all testing is age-appropriate and the Year 3, 5 and 6 tests have timed sections in math, reading comprehension as well as a short writing sample.
+Applicants to entry level grades who are invited for an interview, family visit or entrance test are provided information in advance of their arrival, including evaluation criteria and some sample questions.
+Generally speaking, all testing is age-appropriate and the Year 3, 5, 6 and 7 tests have timed sections in math, reading comprehension as well as a short writing sample.
 Again, we do not encourage any test preparation — it’s important for us to know what the boy knows, and doesn’t know, in order to set him up for success.

 There are no additional application requirements for international students.
 Visit the Canadian government’s Study In Canada information site to determine whether or not your son will require a student visa.

 The account created when an application is submitted will live with one of the parents/guardians of the student through the admission process and after they become enrolled.
 Because our registration is all done online with legal requirements around agreements and payment of fees, we do require that this account belong to a parent or guardian of the applicant.
 To ensure that an agent's contact information is included on an application, please contact firstname.lastname@example.org for instructions prior to submitting an application.

 We make every effort to communicate our application process in a very straightfoward manner so that parents have all the information they need to complete an application.
 If translation is required during the admission process, we appreciate the parents advising us.
 Agents do not have any impact on the admission process at the College.